- Colleges

 No Transcripts Required

-Amount Varies
+Amount varies

 The Terry Foundation Traditional Scholarship is a full ride scholarship that covers up to eight semesters.
-It is awarded to Texas high school seniors who have been accepted for admission to one of the Terry-affiliated public universities in Texas.
+It is awarded to Texas High School Senior who have been accepted for admission to one of the Terry-affiliated public universities in Texas.
 Applications are available only from the universities affiliated with the Terry Scholarship Program and are not available from the Foundation or from high schools.
 Please visit the links in the scholarship's website for the application information and deadlines at each university.
 Applicants must demonstrate strong academic abilities, as evidenced by grades and SAT/ACT scores; have demonstrated leadership; and have graduated from an accredited Texas high school or homeschool.
 Applicants who have taken a gap year immediately following their graduation from high school are not eligible for consideration.
 Please visit the scholarship's website for more information.

 Marilyn Chesher Lynch Scholarship